Some Buried Caesar: Plot summary

-The next day, Wolfe's orchids win numerous prizes at the exposition, defeating a hated rival in the process.
-While following some of Wolfe's instructions, Archie discovers Jimmy Pratt and Nancy Osgood in a secret rendezvous; the two are lovers, but have kept their relationship secret from their feuding parents.
-By chance, during their confrontation Archie also stumbles upon the body of Howard Bronson, gored with a pitchfork and hidden under straw.
-He manages to conceal the body and returns to Wolfe with the news.
-But when the body is discovered, Archie is detained by Captain Barrow, the bullying local head of the state police, and is imprisoned by the authorities as a material witness when he refuses to reveal what he knows.
+The next day, Wolfe's orchids win numerous prizes at the exposition, defeating a rival in the process.
+While seeking Mr. Bennet of the cattle association, Archie discovers Jimmy Pratt and Nancy Osgood in a secret rendezvous; the two are lovers, in a relationship secret from their feuding elders.
+Also by chance, during their confrontation Archie stumbles upon the body of Howard Bronson, gored with a pitchfork and hidden under straw.
+He conceals the body and returns to Wolfe with the news.
+When the body is discovered, police Captain Barrow detains Archie, and imprisons him as a material witness when he refuses to reveal what he knows.

-The next day, Wolfe secures Archie's release with the promise to that he knows who the murderer is and will soon expose him to the authorities.
-To Archie, Wolfe admits that despite knowing the murderer's identity, the evidence that will enable him to prove it has been efficiently destroyed.
-Nevertheless, based on his memory and official records from the local farming authorities, Wolfe draws some sketches of the bull that he and Archie encountered and uses them to confront Monte McMillan.
-Wolfe has deduced that the bull that Thomas Pratt purchased and intended to barbecue was not, in fact, Caesar at all.
-The champion bull was killed in an anthrax outbreak that decimated almost all of McMillan's herd, and the bull that was passed off as Caesar was in fact Hickory Buckingham Pell, a similar but inferior twin.
-Facing financial ruin, McMillan sold Buckingham as Caesar for an outrageous sum, but due to his experience with cattle Clyde realised the deception and was planning to expose it to win his bet.
-McMillan thus murdered Clyde to silence him, and later killed Bronson when the loan shark, realising that McMillan was the murderer, tried to blackmail him.
+The next day, Wolfe secures Archie's release with the promise that he knows who the murderer is and will soon expose him to the authorities.
+To Archie, Wolfe admits that he knows the murderer's identity, but the evidence to prove it has been destroyed.
+Based on his memory and official records from the local cattle authorities, Wolfe draws some sketches of the bull that he and Archie saw and uses them to confront Monte McMillan.
+Wolfe deduces that the bull that Thomas Pratt purchased and intended to barbecue was not Caesar.
+The champion bull was killed in an anthrax outbreak that killed almost all of McMillan's herd.
+The bull that was sold as Caesar was Hickory Buckingham Pell, a similar but inferior bull.
+Facing financial ruin, McMillan offers the bull for an outrageous sum, which Pratt pays.
+Clyde realizes the deception, given his experience with cattle, and relies on that knowledge to win his bet.
+McMillan murders Clyde to silence him, and later kills Bronson when the loan shark tries to blackmail him.

-Although Wolfe admits that McMillan has covered his tracks well and is unlikely to be convicted of murder, the evidence Wolfe has manufactured is sufficient to convict McMillan of fraud, which would expose and ruin him nonetheless.
+Although Wolfe admits that McMillan has covered his tracks well in both murders, the evidence Wolfe has is sufficient to convict McMillan of fraud, which would expose and ruin him nonetheless.
 Accepting defeat, McMillan reveals that he has infected himself with anthrax and agrees to write a confession out for Wolfe before dying.
 Months later, Archie records the case, revealing in the process that Jimmy Pratt and Nancy Osgood are engaged to be married and that he has begun a friendship with Lily Rowan, who has returned to New York.